 Who is eligible?

 In order to be eligible to apply for CPT, you must have been in F-1 status for at least two consecutive semesters immediately prior to when you apply.
-You must also be maintaining your F-1 status (including being registered full-time) at the time you apply, and must be enrolled full time during your CPT if it takes place during an academic semester.
+You must also be maintaining your F-1 status (including being registered full-time or on an approved reduced course load for final semester) at the time you apply and during your CPT if it takes place during an academic semester.

 Graduate students may be eligible for CPT authorization prior to completing their first academic year in F-1 status if their program requires an internship to be completed only during the first year.